-A study published by the UCLA Latino Policy and Politics Initiative compares the prevalence and impact of the COVID-19 pandemic in two large metropolitan county areas, Los Angeles County and New York City (NYC), and among racial and ethnic minorities.
+A study published by the UCLA Latino Policy and Politics Institute compares the prevalence and impact of the COVID-19 pandemic in two large metropolitan county areas, Los Angeles County and New York City (NYC), and among racial and ethnic minorities.
 The research brief found that Latino and Black residents of Los Angeles County and New York City are twice as likely as white residents to die from COVID-19.
 The research also revealed that high-poverty areas in both regions have the highest rates of COVID-19 cases and COVID-19–related deaths.

 - Young people between the ages of 18 and 40 have the highest COVID-19 case rates in Los Angeles County, while in NYC, adults older than 45 comprise the largest case rates.